Saving new documents

-In both of these cases, you can use the Duplicate to My Drafts option, you’ll find this:
+In both cases, you can use the Duplicate to My Drafts option, which you’ll find in the:

-- In the Mac app’s Workspace window, you’ll find this option by right/Control-clicking on a document’s thumbnail.
+- Mac app’s Workspace window by right- or Control-clicking on a document’s thumbnail.

-Choose File > Rename, enter its new name in the title bar, then press enter on your keyboard to save.
+Choose File > Rename, enter the document’s new name in the Title Bar, then press Enter to save.

 You can also double-click on any document thumbnail in the Workspace window (or Control-click on the thumbnail and choose Rename) to rename it.